 Price transparency means that a business is upfront with the consumer about the true cost involved in making their product, often including how much the business is making off the selling price.

 We’ve all been there: You buy what you feel is probably an overpriced product from a major brand, and as you leave the store you wonder how much it actually costs to make.
 Are you buying marketing and advertising as much as the product itself?
 And how much of what you paid actually goes to the workers who made them, rather than the corporate executives?

-With all that mind, and as millennials and their purchasing preferences become the dominant force in the marketplace and workforce, it’s no wonder that the trend of transparent pricing has proven its staying power.
+With all that mind, and as marketing to millennials becomes more and more dominant, it’s no wonder that the trend of price transparency has proven its staying power.
 More startups are seeing the value in disclosing exactly how much their products cost to make, as well as their cut of the overall price tag.

 And why would a company do that?
 In general, companies say they’re seeing a greater level of trust and understanding with their customers, by providing a look into their supply chain to guarantee fair working conditions and sustainable sourcing.

 That’s particularly important for appealing to millennials.
 According to the Cassandra Report from Noise/The Intelligence Group regarding millennial attitudes, more than half of millennials say it’s important that brands be transparent about their business practices.
 On top of that, millennials from around the world are now three times as likely to wear socially conscious brands over luxury brands.

 Cool is no longer how much you paid for an item but how much of a social impact your purchase has.

 That’s not to say luxury brands aren’t still making money, or that your company needs to cut prices or donate your proceeds to charity to be successful.
 But price transparency—while it may not work for every company—goes a long way toward assuring customers that they really know what they’re buying when they make a purchase.
 That’s a business model they appreciate.